deannagelosi/SquiggleDraw/README.md

 2. Turn radius: ranges between 1/4 $\pi$ and $\pi$
 3. Compression: the space between points that make up a line

-The app connects to a AWS Dyanmo DB which stores the parameters and other user defined values (title and author) and sends it to a queue.
-The queue is hosted on a Raspberry Pi and allows for job selection.
+The app connects to a AWS Dynamo DB which stores the parameters and other user defined values (title and author) and sends it to a queue.
+The queue reads from a Postgres database hosted on a Raspberry Pi which also controls the AxiDraw, thermal printer, and LCD control interface.

 Once a job is chosen, the AxiDraw recreates the scribble on paper and a thermal printer creates a receipt documenting the user selected parameters.